 For my entire period I used the Diva Cup: and never was there a leak (yay!).
 In the end I am really happy I decided to strand myself with the Diva Cup, as there were no laundry facilities near where we were (scary).
 Just thinking of bloody pads nestled in a Moon Pad Bag for a couple weeks curls my stomach!

-So for any women having trouble with their Diva Cup: take hope!
+So for anyone having trouble with their Diva Cup: take hope!
 I was an impossible case.
 All it takes is a little determination, a lot of necessity, and eliminating the alternatives!

 ~ Avigayil Morris